samliu/fishing/lures.md

 ### Plugs

 [Plugs](https://en.wikipedia.org/wiki/Plug_(fishing)) are lures with a hard body.
 They're popular for ocean fishing.
 Sometimes baitfish-imitating plugs are called "Minnows" -- a really popular surfcasting plug is the [Daiwa SP Minnow](https://www.amazon.com/Diawa-Minnow-DSPM15F24-Blue-mackerel/dp/B003ZZBECU).
 Plugs have various kinds of action -- for example I have one with beads inside that roll around and cause the plug to look more fishlike as you reel it in.
 Plugs all have a lip that controls the movement of the lure as it's being reeled: some stay on the surface (floaters) and move up and down there, whereas others move up and down low in the water (sinkers).

+### Bucktail Jigs

+Used frequently for surfcasting for striped bass.
+These are best fished by casting them out, then letting them sink a little, then retrieving a little, then letting them sink a little, then retrieving a little.
+So essentially jerk-jerk-pause.

+They cast very far, don't tangle as easily as other lures, and work very well with ocean fish.

 ### Spoons